Okaro White: Miami Heat (2017–2018)

 On January 17, 2017, he returned to the Heat, signing a 10-day contract with the team to help them deal with numerous injuries.
 Miami had to use an NBA hardship exemption in order to sign him as he made their roster stand at 16, being one player over the allowed limited of 15.
 He made his NBA debut two days later, recording one rebound in nine minutes off the bench in a 99–95 win over the Dallas Mavericks.
 He signed a second 10-day contract with the Heat on January 27, and a rest-of-season deal on February 6.
 On February 16, 2017, he was assigned to the Sioux Falls Skyforce so he could participate in the NBA Development League All-Star game.

 On February 8, 2018, the Heat traded White to the Atlanta Hawks in exchange for Luke Babbitt and was later waived.

-Cleveland Cavaliers (2018)

 On March 18, 2018, the Cleveland Cavaliers signed White to a 10-day contract.

 On April 7, 2018, the Cleveland Cavaliers signed White for the remainder of the season and was eligible to play in the playoffs.
 The Cavaliers made it to the 2018 NBA Finals, but lost in four games to the Golden State Warriors.

 On August 5, 2018, White was waived by the Cleveland Cavaliers.
 On September 24, 2018, White was included in the training camp roster for the San Antonio Spurs but was later waived by the Spurs on October 13.